a-l-h/splunk-app-proper-alerts/doc/review.rst

 .. image:: img/inventory_panel_1.png
    :align: center

-Some filters can be used to narrow down displayed alerts.
+Use the filters to narrow down displayed alerts.

-The ℹ️ button is a reminder of Alert Checks (link).
+The ℹ️ button is a reminder of :hoverxref:`Alert checks definitions<Alert Checks>`.

-**Table details**
+**Table info**

 .. list-table::
    :widths: 40 60